ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-announce-record-recruits.md

         with patience and positivity, we have now built a really strong team that is helping the company achieve amazing things.
 Our priority is to continue growing, with people who bring great energy and believe in our mission of creating the best customer experience.
-I’m so excited to see all the new starters shine and look forward to creating many more job opportunities to the people of Bolton and surrounding areas
+I’m excited to see all the new starters shine and look forward to creating many more job opportunities to the people of Bolton and surrounding areas
       name: Sophie Balshaw, HR Director
 seo: